Hurricane Rick (1997)

-Hurricane Rick was the second-latest hurricane ever to make landfall in Mexico.
-The eighteenth named storm, ninth and final hurricane of the 1997 Pacific hurricane season, Rick was a short-lived Category 2 hurricane on the Saffir-Simpson Hurricane Scale that weakened before making landfall in Mexico on November 10.
-It hit almost a month after the more powerful Hurricane Pauline made landfall in the same country.
+Hurricane Rick was the second-latest hurricane in the calendar year to make landfall in Mexico.
+The eighteenth named storm and ninth and final hurricane of the 1997 Pacific hurricane season, Rick was a short-lived Category 2 hurricane on the Saffir-Simpson Hurricane Scale that weakened before making landfall in Mexico on November 10.
+It hit almost a month after the more powerful Hurricane Pauline made landfall in the same area.
 Most of the damage associated with Pauline was exacerbated by the weaker Rick, which struck during rebuilding efforts.

 Damage from Rick was fairly minor.
 As Rick was heading towards Mexico, the people on the coastline evacuated due to the impact of Pauline making them more prepared to deal with another hurricane, leading to no casualties.

 Meteorological history

 Hurricane Rick's ultimate origin was a tropical wave that left Africa on October 15.
 While crossing the Atlantic, the wave was mainly tracked by continuity due to its lack or organization.
 After entering the Pacific, part of it developed cloudiness on November 5 when it was south of the Gulf of Tehuantepec.
 Organization and a circulation developed, and satellite tracking began on November 6.
 The disturbance became better organized and formed into Tropical Depression Nineteen-E on November 7.

 At first moving northwest, the depression was turned north by a trough.
 Around noon on November 8, when it was about 375 mi southwest of Acapulco, the depression was upgraded to Tropical Storm Rick.
 The storm developed a cold central dense overcast, turned northeast, and became a hurricane on November 9.
 An eye appeared that day, accompanied by a well-center visible on Acapulco radar.
 The hurricane reached its peak intensity of 100 mi/h and 973 mbar, making it a low-end Category 2 on the Saffir-Simpson Hurricane Scale; However, some sources disagree, saying that Rick was a Category 3 major hurricane at its peak.
 After weakening to 85 mi/h, it made landfall on Oaxaca on November 10.
 Around the time of landfall, hurricane force winds extended 35 mi and tropical storm force winds extended 115 mi from the center, respectively.
 Rick continued to weaken while moving parallel to Mexico's coast along the Gulf of Tehuantepec before dissipating into a convectionless swirl of clouds over Chiapas on November 11.